SharinaS/Cloud-Engineering-Fundamentals/billing_general.md

 Two types:

-* Simple Monthly Calculator (hosted on S3)
+## Simple Monthly Calculator (hosted on S3)

 * Lets you build out your own environment and helps you estimate the cost.
 * Monthly cost
 * A no-frills calculator, kinda reminiscent of if CraigsList had a calculator ....

-* Total Cost of Ownership Calculator
+## Total Cost of Ownership Calculator (TCO)

 * Compares costs between if you do something on premises versus the cost of putting your business on AWS
 * You versus AWS services
 * AKA TCO calculator
 * Pretty graphs and tables of values, with a report your can download (You could save 69% a year by moving infrastructure to AWS.... )
 * Evaluates
   * Server costs
   * Storage costs
   * Network costs
   * IT Labor costs

+## AWS Budgets

+AWS Budgets gives you the ability to set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.

+Budgets can be tracked at the monthly, quarterly, or yearly level, and you can customize the start and end dates.
+You can further refine your budget to track costs associated with multiple dimensions, such as AWS service, linked account, tag, and others.
+Budget alerts can be sent via email and/or Amazon Simple Notification Service (SNS) topic.

+You can also use AWS Budgets to set a custom reservation utilization target and receive alerts when your utilization drops below the threshold you define.
+RI utilization alerts support Amazon EC2, Amazon RDS, Amazon Redshift, and Amazon ElastiCache reservations.

+Budgets can be created and tracked from the AWS Budgets dashboard or via the Budgets API.

+--Udemy AWS Certified Solutions Architect Associate Practice Tests